-Dr John Chaplin – Auckland Head and Neck Specialist
+Dr John Chaplin – Head and Neck Surgeon.
+Auckland.
+NZ

 A Neck Dissection is an operation designed to remove groups of lymph nodes from the neck for treatment of cancer that has actually or has potentially spread from a primary site in the head and neck to the regional lymph nodes.

 Neck Lymph Nodes

 The neck is divided into seven different levels of nodes as seen on the diagram below.
 Primary tumours spread (metastasise) to different nodal groups depending on their site.
 As cancer progresses metastases spread from primary eschelon nodes to nodes further afield.
 For example, skin tumours from the lip and anterior face tend to spread to facial and sudmandibular/submental nodes (level I) intially.
 As the disease advances lower neck nodes tend to become involved.

 The number, size and position of lymph nodes involved by tumor is prognostically important. ie. The larger and lower in the neck the nodes are the worse the prognosis.
 Cancer also has the ability to grow beyond the confines of the lymph node into surrounding soft tissue.
 This phenomenon is known as extranodal extension and it is also a bad prognostic factor.
 A larger node has a higher chance of extranodal extension.

 The types of Head and neck cancers that readily spread to neck lymph nodes include: